langresser/irr-gles/readme.txt

   * Linux:
 	* Needed: XServer with include files
-	* Optional: OpenGL headers and libraries (libGL.so), for OpenGL support
+	* Optional: OpenGL headers and libraries (libGL.so) for OpenGL support GLX +
-	*       GLX + XF86VidMode or XRandr extension (X11 support libraries,
+		XF86VidMode [package x11proto-xf86vidmode-dev] or XRandr
-		the latter two for fullscreen mode)
+		(X11 support libraries, the latter two for fullscreen mode)

   * OSX:
 	* Needed: XCode and Cocoa framework